View Details Explore Now →

 Pro: Flexibility in Care Options.
 Many policies allow you to receive care in your home, in an assisted living facility, or in a nursing home.

-But here’s the truth that many insurers hide: many policies have hidden clauses and limitations you *must* know about.
+But here’s the truth that many Insurers hide: many policies have hidden clauses and limitations you *must* know about.

 Con: Possibility of Not Needing Care.
 There's always a chance you may never need long-term care, meaning you'll pay premiums without receiving benefits.
 However, this risk is relatively low given the statistics.